leemordechai/FLAME/Recipebook/Readme.md

 To supply your own data for FLAME's recipe book, it is best to use the suggested template (here).
 Adding more columns is not a problem, although they would not be analyzed in the current state of things.
 Note that each field requires a different type of input (e.g. text, numbers, TRUE/FALSE).
 Not all the columns that do exist are critical for the code in the cookbook to run, and we list a general priority below.

 1. CoinFindings sheet
 * ID - the ID number of the find.
-This should be an arbitrary number (integer), and is responsible for the key connection between the CoinFindings sheet and the coin_groups sheet.
+This should be an arbitrary and unique number (integer), and is responsible for the key connection between the CoinFindings sheet and the coin_groups sheet.
 Necessary for the code to run.
 * cf_name - the name of the find; free text.
 This is important to identify the find.
 * cf_place_name - a Pleiades ID (if relevant).
 Can be left blank.
 * cf_custom_place_name - the name of the place of the coind find.
 Should have some value.